MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **OfficeProcessSessionStart** sends basic information upon the start of a new Office session.
 This is used to count the number of unique sessions seen on a given device.
 This is used as a heartbeat event to ensure that the application is running on a device or not.
 In addition, it serves as a critical signal for overall application reliability

 - **AppSessionGuid** - An identifier of a particular application session starting at process creation time and persisting until process end.
-It is formatted as a standard 128-bit GUID but constructed of four parts.
+It's formatted as a standard 128-bit GUID but constructed of four parts.
 Those four parts in order are (1) 32-bit Process ID (2) 16-bit Session ID (3) 16 bit Boot ID (4) 64-bit Process creation time in UTC 100 ns

 - **processSessionId** - Randomly generated guid to identify the app session